Contact hypothesis: Effects of intergroup contact

 Social scientists have documented positive effects of intergroup contact across field, experimental, and correlational studies, across a variety of contact situations, and between various social groups.
 Pettigrew and Tropp's canonical 2006 meta-analysis of 515 separate studies found general support for the contact hypothesis.
 Furthermore, their analysis found that face-to-face contact between group members significantly reduced prejudice; the more contact groups had, the less prejudice group members reported.
 Moreover, the beneficial effects of intergroup contact were significantly greater when the contact situation was structured to include Allport's facilitating conditions for optimal contact.
+Recent evidence also suggests that intergroup contact can buffer the development and transmission of prejudicial attitudes by attenuating the influence of broader societal attitudes as well as parental and peer socialization.

 Examples

-Prejudice towards African Americans
+Prejudice toward African Americans

-The majority of intergroup contact research has focused on reducing prejudice towards African Americans.
+The majority of intergroup contact research has focused on reducing prejudice toward African Americans.
 For example, in one study, Brown, Brown, Jackson, Sellers, and Manuel (2003) investigated the amount of contact white athletes had with black teammates and whether the athletes played an individual or team sport.
 Team sports (e.g., football or basketball), as opposed to individual sports (e.g., track or swimming), require teamwork and cooperative interactions to win.
-Results showed that White athletes who played team sports reported less prejudice than athletes who played individual sports.
+Results showed that white athletes who played team sports reported less prejudice than athletes who played individual sports.

-Prejudice towards gay people
+Prejudice toward gay people

 The contact hypothesis has proven to be highly effective in alleviating prejudice directed toward homosexuals.
 Applying the contact hypothesis to heterosexuals and homosexuals, Herek (1987) found that college students who had pleasant interactions with a homosexual tend to generalize from that experience and accept homosexuals as a group.
 Herek and Glunt's (1993) national study of interpersonal contact and heterosexuals' attitudes toward gay men found that increased contact "predicted attitudes toward gay men better than did any other demographic or social psychological variable" (p.
-239); such variables included gender, race, age, education, geographic residence, marital status, number of children, religion and political ideology.
-Herek and Capitanio (1996) found that contact experiences with two or three homosexuals are associated with more favorable attitudes than are contact experiences with only one individual.
+239); such variables included gender, race, age, education, geographic residence, marital status, number of children, religion, and political ideology.
+Herek and Capitanio (1996) found that contact experiences with two or three homosexual individuals are associated with more favorable attitudes than are contact experiences with only one individual.